Smartphone Battery Life Optimization Guide (Android & iOS)

 Android provides sophisticated tools to view exactly what is consuming your power and the ability to restrict those processes.

-1. Identifying and Restricting Power Hogs Android allows you to see a breakdown of battery usage by app.
+Android allows you to see a breakdown of battery usage by app.

-Navigate: Go to Settings > Battery > Battery usage.
+First go to Settings > Battery > Battery usage.

-Action: Enable Dark theme.
+Most modern Android phones use OLED or AMOLED screens.
+On these displays, a black pixel is simply a pixel that is turned off.
 Using pure black wallpapers and dark modes in apps can reduce display power consumption significantly compared to white backgrounds, which require every pixel to be illuminated.

-Action: Toggle this to ON.
+Ensure the system’s AI is helping you.
 This feature learns your usage patterns and limits battery for apps that you don’t use often.

 iOS Battery Optimization